mkejeiri/Domain-Driven-Design/EventStorming.md

 ####  Events which are not happening

-we consider events to be state transitions in this case is hard to model, but consider the example a birthday of a friend and we didn't forget to greet him, we can observe from the outside is that a day has passed without receiving any greetings. i.e. the event **End of day** happened before the **Greeting received** event.
+we consider **events** to be state transitions in this case is hard to model, but consider the example a birthday of a friend and we didn't forget to greet him, we can observe from the outside is that a day has passed without receiving any greetings. i.e. the event **End of day** happened before the **Greeting received** event.

 #### Cascading reactions

-Events appear sometimes to be the direct consequence of other events, something like *whenever this happens then that happens*, sometimes the overlapping between the events is so tight that it's hard to distinguish the two(two faces of the same coin).
+**Events** appear sometimes to be the **direct consequence** of other **events**, something like *whenever this happens then that happens*, sometimes the overlapping between the events is so tight that it's hard to distinguish the two(two faces of the same coin).

 ![pic](images/cascadingreactionevent.jpg)

-There is no such thing as an implicit cascading reaction, we'll try to make the connection visible by adding a policy and a few other notation in between.
+There is no such thing as an **implicit cascading reaction**, we'll try to make the connection visible by adding a **policy** and a few other **notation** in between.

 #### Commands, Actions or Intentions